 Adopting my Pan-Asian Modified Mediterranean (PAMM) diet will certainly help reduce high blood pressure and improve both your general cardiovascular health and overall health.
 But adding several specific foods that lower high blood pressure to your diet on a regular basis can help you reap even more benefits.
 Here are several foods that lower high blood pressure.

 Oligomeric proanthocyanidins (OPCs) are abundant in nature, especially in fresh fruits and vegetables.
-These free-radical scavengers are quickly absorbed into the bloodstream, and they show great promise in supporting healthy circulation, blood pressure and vein health.
-In fact, research has confirmed that the OPC quercetin is particularly effective at lowering blood pressure.
+These free-radical scavengers are quickly absorbed into the bloodstream, and they show great promise in supporting healthy circulation, blood pressure, and vein health.
+In fact, research has confirmed that the OPC quercetin is a natural supplement to lower blood pressure.

 Two of the most quercetin-rich foods that lower high blood pressure are apples and onions.
 For best medicinal results, you should eat onions raw—cooked onions don’t have the same effect.
 For optimal health benefits, when preparing food, I recommend combining onions with other ingredients that lower high blood pressure, such as garlic and olive oil.

 I recommend crushed flaxseed for supporting healthy blood pressure because it contains the two key types of essential fatty acids: 19 percent activated omega-6s and 48 percent of an omega-3 precursor, alpha linolenic acid.
-And on top of these blood pressure–lowering benefits, you’ll also be rewarded with healthier skin, lower cholesterol levels, improved digestion and a cleaner bowel.
+In addition to being natural supplements to lower blood pressure, omega-3s and omega-6s also contribute to healthier skin, lower cholesterol levels, improved digestion, and a cleaner bowel.

 In general, freshly ground or crushed flaxseed is better than flax oil because you’re assured the oil in the seed is fresh, plus you’re getting extra fiber and plant lignans.
 Enjoy flaxseed raw by mixing it into your cereal, yogurt, or smoothies.